haade-administrator/haade.fr/_posts/en/2022-11-06-push-button-test-moes-zts-eu-zigbee.md

 {% include product-embed.html image="zigbee-smart-wall-light-switch-with-neutral-wire-or-no-neutral-wire-wiring-no-capacitor-needed.jpg" title="zigbee push button switch moes from 1 to 3 switches" brand="Waveshare" description="Moes zts-eu brand push button switch" affiliate="_DDzDn7v" %}

-> ***Warning:***

-Since the 1-push button version no longer has the same reference, it is generally called ZS-EUB, it is possible that ZTS versions are still in circulation.
-In short, the 1 gang ZS-EUB version was supported a while ago ** you have to put zigbee2mqtt in version 1.28.0 ** which dates from October 2022.
+{%- include alert.html type="info" text="Since the 1-push button version no longer has the same reference, it is generally called ZS-EUB, it is possible that ZTS versions are still in circulation.
+In short, the 1 gang ZS-EUB version was supported a while ago ** you have to put zigbee2mqtt in version 1.28.0 ** which dates from October 2022." link="" textlink="" %}

 ## Connecting the push button